 - Unit Metrics provide detail for a specific administrative or academic unit, such as the Department of Mathematics.
 The four University metrics drill down to the academic units, but units may need additional focused metrics to assess their performance in achieving their unit-level strategic goals.
 These obviously must be upwardly compatible with the University goals, but the tactical activities at the unit level may require additional metrics for evaluation.

-At the highest level of detail, Institutional Analysis maintains and updates the University Compendium, which is available from the Institutional Analysis web site.
-The Compendium provides two pages of detail on both the unit and the aggregate level which spans several years.
+At the highest level of detail, Institutional Research maintains and updates the University Compendium, which is available from the Institutional Research web site.
+The Compendium provides three pages of detail on both the unit and the aggregate level which spans several years.
 The four strategic metrics provide a high level assessment of condition, while the Compendium provides comprehensive information for the most detailed performance evaluation.

 Metric selection is a subjective process.
 It is a balancing act that attempts to identify simple, easy to obtain, yet meaningful metrics that, in combination, provide an indication of the state of the system and progress toward achievement of the strategic plan.
 At different stages in institutional development, different suites of indicators may be appropriate.
 Likewise, maturation and adjustment of strategic goals requires periodic evaluation of the indicators being used.